 Address auto-configuration (address assignment) is built in to IPv6.
 A router will send the prefix of the local link in its router advertisements.
 A host can generate its own IP address by appending its link-layer (MAC) address, converted into Extended Universal Identifier (EUI) 64-bit format, to the 64 bits of the local link prefix.

 By eliminating Network Address Translation (NAT), true end-to-end connectivity at the IP layer is restored, enabling new and valuable services.
-Peer-to-peer networks are easier to create and maintain, and services such as VoIP and Quality of Service (QoS) become more robust.
+Peer-to-peer networks are easier to create and maintain.
+Services such as VoIP and Quality of Service (QoS) become more robust.